YannickGalow/Zentra-iOS/README.md

 **Privacy:**
 - 🔒 **Secure Browsing** - Disable "Trust links from unknown sources" for enhanced security
 - 💾 **Local Storage** - All data stored locally on your device
+- 🌐 **Server Communication** - Secure connection to backend server for authentication and data management

 ---